dinuxbg/gnupru/README.md

  * Beagleboard.org test debian image has been used for running the blinking LED example: http://beagleboard.org/latest-images/

 ## TODO
-When not fixing bugs, I intend to work on the following items:
+I intend to scratch my itch on the following items:
  * Need to review the GCC function prologue handling.
-Current code is a direct copy of the Nios2 code and might not be correct or optimal for PRU.
+Current code is a direct copy of the Nios2 code.
+It should be correct but is not efficient for PRU.
  * Look again at the linker port.
 There's too much code for such a simple CPU.
- * Utilize the MAC instruction in libgcc.
  * Write testcases for GCC, GAS and LD.
- * Port newlib.
-Write useful macros for PRU-specific functionality.
+ * Implement newlib stdio using rpmsg I/O. Write useful macros for PRU-specific functionality.
+ * Make a debian package.
  * Port GDB.